What is a Branch or Department Financial Manager?

 - IBM SPSS Statistics

-What work experience do I need to become a Branch or Department Financial Manager?
+What education or degrees do I need to become a Branch or Department Financial Manager?

 Who Employs Branch or Department Financial Managers?

-Career changers with experience as a Branch or Department Financial Manager sometimes find work in one of the following fields:
+Branch or Department Financial Managers work in the following industries:

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic